-20 Things to Do in Sacramento with Kids
+13 Things We Love to Do in Sacramento with Kids

-Sacramento is the Golden State’s capital, yet one of the lesser traveled-to major cities in Northern California.
-That said, it’s a beautiful region that holds a special place in our family’s heart (it’s where Nathan grew up).
+Sacramento is the Golden State’s capital.
+It’s perfectly located halfway between San Francisco and Lake Tahoe, yet one of the lesser-traveled-to major cities in Northern California That said, it’s a beautiful region with a special place in our family’s heart (where my husband grew up).

-But since we’ve been back visiting his parents over the last few years, we’ve seen Sacramento through a new lens.
-No longer is it the place we go for Happy Hour and dinners like when we were first dating.
-It was now a place we needed to find kid-friendly activities that would (ideally) give us a few seconds of quiet to catch our breath.
+Over the last few years, we’ve visited his parents and seen Sacramento through a new lens.
+We no longer go there for happy hour and dinners like when we first started dating.
+We now need to find kid-friendly activities that will (ideally) give us a few seconds of quiet to catch our breath.

-That’s why, in this post, we’re going to share the best 20 things to do in Sacramento with kids.
+That’s why, in this post, I’m sharing what we like to do in Sacramento with kids when we visit.
 Ready to get started?
-Let’s dive in.

 Disclaimer: Just a heads up, this free article contains affiliate links.
 If you purchase after clicking one of these links, I may earn a small commission at no additional cost.
 Also, as an Amazon Associate, I earn from qualifying purchases.
 Your support helps me continue to provide helpful and free content for you.